 Keep your hand flat on a table.
 Move your fingers to the left and let your wrist move to the right.
 Now wiggle it back and forth like you're waving at the table.
-This is called yaw.
+This is called yaw (shown above with arrows).